An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) bare and empty

-(a) covered with dust
+(b) covered with dust

 (c) embellished with ash and vermilion